ptemarvelde/dp-timeseries/README.md

 > python evaluator.py --generator_dir ../../resources/gswgan/fashionmnist/gen --gen_data_size 10000 --dataset fashionmnist --save_location ../../resources/gswgan/fashion/ --num_batches 10

 This computes Inception Score, Frechet Inception Distance and downstream classifier accuracy for all generator or sample files in the `--generator_dir`
-* Refer to `eval/evaluator/evaluator.py` for the complete list of arguments.
+* Refer to `eval/evaluator/evaluator.py`, or run `python evaluator.py -h` for the complete list of arguments.

 ### Inception Score
 For the IS you first need to train a classifier (seperate for MNIST & FashionMNIST, change in the `MLP_for_Inception.py` file) by running:
 > python eval/evaluator/MLP_for_Inception.py
+This trains a classifier (depending on the selected dataset) with test set accuracy of 98% or 91% accuracy, respectively for MNIST and Fashion-MNIST.